 But here’s the thing that applications from every generation must deal with: how to best interoperate with the world around them.
 And that world is increasingly not homogenous.
 So whether you are maintaining legacy code, or writing microservices code, you will eventually have to integrate with a wide variety of things that do not fit the latest container technology.
 And that’s where platforms come in.
 Platforms simplify the task of integrating a wide variety of applications and data across a diverse technology ecosystem.

-Is This an “Old Companies Use Platforms” vs. “New Companies Use Microservices” Debate?
+Is This an “Old Companies Use Monoliths” vs. “New Companies Use Microservices” Debate?

 Samer: Microservices is a modern software architecture and is highly used in building platforms nowadays.
 It’s not old vs new conversation, I think it’s more like what different types of platforms are there and how do you decide on which architecture your platform should use?